alissatroiano/Dash/README.md

 - I used [W3C Jigsaw](https://jigsaw.w3.org/css-validator/) to validate my stylesheet, `static/css/style.css`.

+- I learned about **request.args.get** by reading [this article](https://stackoverflow.com/questions/34671217/in-flask-what-is-request-args-and-how-is-it-used).

 ### Content

 - The grid layout and responsive design were made possible by importing [Materialize](https://materializecss.com/) front-end framework and using the built-in classes.